informatica752/Informatica7522/sparql.md

 * 7.📞 Contact

 ## Step 5: Queries to double-check these gaps ArCo
-In order to ensure the absence of such information on ArCo, we run some queries.
+In order to ensure the absence of such information on ArCo, we run some queries, using the previously found IRI of Basilica di San Petronio: http://dati.beniculturali.it/iccd/schede/resource/CulturalInstituteOrSite/S001851_Basilica_di_San_Petronio

 ### Query 1: Verifying the absence of a description📝
 Firslty, we executed a query to verify whether a formal textual description or historical overview of the Basilica di San Petronio exists within the knowledge graph: